Arriving In Nepal

 For those who still wish to avail themselves of more conventional postal services, the General Post Office (GOP) in Kathmandu is at Sundhara.
 There are poste restante facilities available.
 If you are staying in Thamel, it will save you a long trip to the GPO to use on of the many posting services offered by places such as hotels and book shops.
 For a modest free they will take your letters and cards there and see them franked.
 Always use airmail; surface mail- via India – is unreliable.

 Duracell and other such alkaline & lithium batteries for cameras, Walkman’s, etc. are widely available in Kathmandu and others city areas of Nepal.
-But most are copies made in the Far East and do not perform any better than cheaper Indian equivalents.
+Most are copies made in the Far East and do not perform any better than cheaper Indian equivalents.
 It is strongly recommended that you bring sufficient for your needs with you form home.

 Nepal’s electricity supply theoretically 220V/50Hz, fluctuates widely.
 Power-cuts are frequent, though most major hotels in cities will have generators.
 Note that voltage stabilizer is essential if you’re using sensitive equipment while you are in trek period like a laptop computer or television.